youssefojeil/ORM-E-Commerce-Backend/README.md

 CREATE DATABASE ecommerce_db;

 ```
-* Setup your .env file
+2. Setup your .env file

-* Seed the database with the following command:
+3. Seed the database with the following command:
 ```
 npm run seed
 ```

-* Start the server:
+4. Start the server with either command:
 ```sh
 node server.js
 ```
         or
 ```
 npm start
 ```